 The 19-ton mass of native copper, exhibited in the Copper Pavilion, was recovered from the bottomlands of Lake Superior, offshore between Eagle River and Eagle Harbor in Michigan's Keweenaw Peninsula.
 It holds a Guinness World Record.
 This mass of Lake Copper was discovered in 1991 by local divers Bob Barron and Don Kauppi and recovered in 2001.
 It is on permanent loan from the State of Michigan, Department of Natural Resources.
 The native copper was precipitated in a near vertical tabular vein about 1 billion years ago.
 The mass was horizontal when it was found as it had fallen over.
 The top surface of the mass is smooth because of abrasion by glacial action; the glaciers left about 10,000 years ago.
+There are several glacial grooves on the top surface.
 The bottom surface of the Lake Copper mass is rough because it was lying on the lake bottom and thereby protected from abrasion.
 The surface of the Lake Copper is coated by secondary copper minerals formed by chemical reactions with lake water.
 The smaller 250-pound smoothed mass of native copper on exhibit adjacent to the top of the 19-ton mass was found nearby and is of similar geologic history.
 Neither mass was glacially transported and they are not "float" copper.

 Read more about the discovery and geology of the Lake Copper.